ericgarza1/gmod-lg/README.md

 # gmod-lg
-Maps/Models/Animations I've worked on from Garry's Mod
+Maps/Models/Animations I've worked on for Garry's Mod